Clara-Hallgren/Clara-Hallgren.github.io/_posts/2022-11-02-SQLI-UNION.markdown

 ## SQL injection UNION attack, finding a column containing text
 In this lab the objective is to figure out which requested column that can display text.
 This is a great practice of the second criteria for SQL union attacks but note that it is not a great example of how to exploit this in the wild.
 Here we need to extract a random value and make it appear with the query result, lets get to it!
 My random value is rzzH7w.
 1. I start by determining the number of columns just like in the last lab with ORDER BY X and I get 3 as the magic number again.
 2. Now I need to figure out which of the three NULL values that is compatible with String/varchar.
-I add my random value to the first null which generates an error so I move on to the next one where I find my luck.
+I add my random value to the first null which generates an error so I move on to the next one where I find my luck (‘UNION SELECT null,’rzzH7w’,null—)
 3. Lab solved.

-    ‘UNION SELECT null,’rzzH7w’,null—

 ## SQL injection UNION attack, retrieving data from other tables